Travis (chimpanzee): Socialization

-Travis was born to Suzy and Coco, who were wild-caught in Africa and brought to the U.S. in the 1970s.
-Travis was born near Festus, Missouri, on October 21, 1995, at Mike and Connie Braun Casey's compound, then called "Chimparty" and later renamed the Missouri Primate Foundation.
+Travis was born to Suzy and Coco, who were wild-caught in an unconfirmed African country and brought to the U.S. in the 1970s.
+Travis was born near Festus, Missouri, on October 21, 1995, at Mike and Connie Braun Casey's compound, then called "Chimparty" and later renamed by the Missouri Primate Foundation.
 In a separate incident, Suzy was fatally shot following an escape in 2001.
 Sandra and Jerome Herold purchased Travis for $50,000 after he was taken from Suzy at three days old.
 They named him after Sandra's favorite singer, Travis Tritt.

 Sandra and Jerome raised Travis at their home on Rockrimmon Road in the North Stamford section of Stamford, Connecticut.
 He was their constant companion and often accompanied them to work and on their shopping excursions in town.
 They owned a towing company, and Travis posed for photos at the shop and rode in the tow truck, his seat belt buckled as he wore a baseball shirt.
 He became well known in the town and had been known to greet police officers they encountered when towing cars.
 As a juvenile, he appeared in several television shows and commercials, including spots for Pepsi, as well as on television programs including The Maury Povich Show and The Man Show, though it has been disputed whether he is the same chimpanzee who made these appearances.

 Travis had been socialized among humans since birth.
 A neighbor said he used to play around and wrestle with him.
 The neighbor added that Travis always knew when to stop and paid close attention to Sandra, and remarked that "[Travis] listened better than my nephews".
-He could open doors using keys, dress himself, water plants, feed hay to Sandra and Jerome's horses, eat at a table with the rest of the family, and drink wine from a stemmed glass.
+He could open doors using keys, dress himself, water plants, feed hay to Sandra and Jerome's horses, eat at a table with the family, and drink wine from a stemmed glass.
 He was so fond of ice cream that he learned the schedules of passing ice cream trucks.
 He logged onto the computer to look at pictures, watched television using a remote control, and brushed his teeth using a Water Pik.
 He weighed 200 pounds (91 kg), classed as "significantly obese" for a chimpanzee.
 He enjoyed watching baseball on television.
 He had also driven a car on several occasions.

 Sandra's only child, Suzan, was killed in a car accident in September 2000, and Jerome died of cancer in April 2004; as a result, Sandra regarded Travis almost as a surrogate son and pampered him.
-She slept and bathed with him, saying after his death, "I'm, like, hollow now.
+She slept and bathed with him, saying after his 2009 death, "I'm, like, hollow now.
 He slept with me every night.
 Until you've eaten with a chimp and bathed with a chimp, you don't know a chimp."